-7 day tickets
+7-day tickets

-There are a range of 7 day student tickets which might work out better value for you, depending on your travel needs:
+There are a range of 7-day student tickets which might work out better value for you, depending on your travel needs:

-FirstWeek Student South Yorkshire £16.50 Stagecoach Sheffield Student Bus Only 7 Day Megarider £11.00
+FirstWeek Student South Yorkshire £18.50 Stagecoach Sheffield Student Bus Only 7 Day Megarider £13.00

-Above tickets are available to purchase on the bus with a valid SHU card, UoS card, TOTEM card or ISIC ID card.
+Above tickets are available to purchase with a valid UoS, SHU, TOTUM or ISIC ID card.
+You must show your ticket and ID each time you travel.
 Other student tickets are available online.
-Check the Operator's website for more information.
+Check the website of the operator you require for more information.